autred/blog/faq.md

 * The replay is expired.
 Valve deletes replays after 10 days.
 This means we probably won't be able to do replay parsing for most matches before you registered.
 Parsed matches before that point are due to other players in the game having signed up previously.

-## What do I do if I want to develop a feature/report a bug?

-[Open an issue on GitHub](https://github.com/yasp-dota/yasp/issues) if you'd like to work on a feature or report a bug.

 ## How do you make money/keep the site running?

 This started as a side project of a couple of college students and it still operates that way.